You can try isometric back strengthening exercises if you want to strengthen your back muscles without putting much stress on your spinal muscles.

-If you want to strengthen your back muscles without putting much stress, then you can try isometric strengthening back exercise.
-In this article, I’m going to share more than 10 isometric back exercises (with PDF) that will help you strengthen muscles, improve balance, and reduce low back pain.
+In this article, I’ve shared as many as sixteen isometric back exercises (with PDF) that will help you strengthen muscles, improve balance, and reduce low back pain.

-These isometric exercises will work on your upper, middle, and lower back and help you develop better posture.
+These exercises increase strength and mobility throughout your upper, middle, and lower back and help you develop better posture.

-Bodyweight Isometric Exercises For Upper, Middle And Lower Back
+Isometric Exercises For Upper, Middle & Lower Back

 - W Raises Hold